Grand Rapids Medical Mile

 Grand Rapids Medical Mile is a designated area within the city of Grand Rapids, Michigan.
 It began with medical-related development in the Hillside District of Grand Rapids, bordering both sides of Michigan Street.
 More than a decade later it encompasses an area five times larger, expanding east further down Michigan St.and north across Interstate 196.
 It has also been referred to as Grand Rapids Medical Corridor, Michigan Street Medical Corridor, Health Hill, Medical Hill, and Pill Hill, among other names.

 The corridor originated from the 1996 founding of Van Andel Institute by Jay and Betty Van Andel.
-It has since expanded to include the Grand Rapids Community College's Calkins Science Center across Bostwick Avenue, Corewell Health's expanded Butterworth Hospital complex, Grand Valley State University's Health Campus, and Michigan State University Secchia Center Medical School, among other facilities in the area.
+It has since expanded to include the Grand Rapids Community College's Calkins Science Center across Bostwick Avenue, Corewell Health's expanded Butterworth Hospital complex, Grand Valley State University's Health Campus, and Michigan State University College of Human Medicine Secchia Center, among other facilities in the area.